squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 '''Step 1:'''
  i.
-Get TCP-level and CONNECT info.
+Get TCP-level and IP CONNECT info.
  i.
-Evaluate SquidConf:ssl_bump and perform the first matching action (splice, bump, peek, stare, or terminate).
+Evaluate SquidConf:ssl_bump directives and perform the first matching action (splice, bump, peek, stare, or terminate) in the next step.

 Step 1 is the only step that is always performed.
 The CONNECT details being worked with are logged in access.log.

 Note that for intercepted HTTPS traffic there is no "domain name" available at this point.
-The log entry will contain only IP:port.
+The log entry will contain only the IP:port.

 '''Step 2:'''
  i.
 Get TLS clientHello info, including SNI where available.
  i.
-Evaluate SquidConf:ssl_bump and perform the first matching action (splice, bump, peek, stare, or terminate).
+Evaluate SquidConf:ssl_bump directives and perform the first matching action (splice, bump, peek, stare, or terminate) in the next step.
   - Peeking usually prevents future bumping.
   - Staring usually prevents future splicing.

 '''Step 3:'''
  i.
 Get TLS serverHello info.
  i.
-Evaluate SquidConf:ssl_bump and perform the first matching action (splice, bump, or terminate).
+Evaluate SquidConf:ssl_bump directives and perform the first matching action (splice, bump, or terminate) for the connection.

 In most cases, the only remaining choice at step 3 is whether to terminate the connection.
 The splicing or bumping decision is usually dictated by either peeking or staring at the previous step.